 Please bear in mind that machine transcription can be prone to errors, depending on the quality of the audio.
 So in case you need an accurate transcription, we recommend you spend some time reviewing and correcting before using it.

-To do so, switch to mode by clicking the EDIT button above the transcript text.
+To do so, switch to the edit mode by clicking the EDIT button above the transcript text.
 Each word is synced to a position in the video.
 Clicking a word while holding down the Ctrl key will seek the player to that position.

 You can simply edit the transcript like you would do in a text editor.
-The software will keep the link with the timecode positions in you media intact.
+The software will keep the link with the timecode positions in your media intact.
 To correct more than simple typos, we recommend using the “Change text of selection” tool.

 If you want to use the transcript to mark interesting parts and create quotes, click the VIEW button.
 Also make sure that the subclips sidebar is visible by clicking the subclips button in the top right corner: